drj11/flosscoffee/notes00.md

 you've learned, and one thing you're confused about.
 It's totally fine to be anonymous.
 Or not.

+# Notes leading up to exercise 3

+go see bigger.md

+Strings recap:
+    s = "Hello"
+    s[1]
+To join strings:
+    s + " bob"
+Modify with +=
+    s += " alice"
+    x = 7
+    console.log "I'm sorry " + x + " is not valid"
+Better:
+    console.log "I'm sorry #{x} is not valid"
+Works with arbitrary expressions:
+    console.log "Length is #{s.length}"
+Like python, also has triple quoted strings:
+    console.log """The one
+    line string
+    is so 1997"""
+And the #{} syntax work there too:
+    """#{s}
+    Date: #{Date()}"""
+The #{} magic only works with double quotes, not single quotes:
+    'I said #{s}'
+And we have triple single-quoted strings:
+    '''That's enough'''

+I have to remind you of a couple of things I mentioned earlier, because you'll need them in the next exercise:

+    Math.random()
+If that's too much typing:
+    rnd = Math.random
+    Math.floor(3.44)

 For filling a few minutes:

 peer to peer concept map building.